biocompute-objects/extension_domain/dataset/extension-dataset.md

 ```
 ##Data License "data_license"

-The base url for the licence assigned to the data.
+The base url for the license assigned to the data.

 ## Scripts License "scripts_license"

-The base url for the licence assigned to the associated scripts.
+The base url for the license assigned to the associated scripts.